revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 {% endfigcaption %}
 {% endfigure %}

-> Look through the various parameters and statistics in the list of **Traces**.
+Look through the various parameters and statistics in the list of **Traces**.

->
-> Are there any parameters that have really low ESS?
+Are there any parameters that have really low ESS?
 Why do you think that might be?
-{:.instruction}

 Next, we can click over to the **Trace** window.
 This window shows us the samples for a given parameter at each iteration of